Wilderness is not a luxury but a necessity of the human spirit, and as vital to our lives as water and good bread

 Escaping Into The Wilds: Eastern Tibet (2017)

-We also craft customised trips for more intrepid private groups and families, with an emphasis on getting back to nature (think one-of-a kind glamping trips with the eagle hunters of the Altai for example), and design exclusive photographic adventures in collaboration with Nat Geo's Anthony Lau.
-Last but not least, we also develop location and content ideas for both branding and documentary film projects in the region.
+We also craft customised trips for more intrepid private groups and families, with an emphasis on getting back to nature (think one-of-a kind glamping trips with the eagle hunters of the Altai for example), and design bespoke photographic adventures in collaboration with Nat Geo's Anthony Lau.

-Developments in the region remain unpredictable, and so definitive trip planning will likely remain difficult until at least the spring of 2021.
-As such, we have designed a number of adventure trip templates that are immediately ready to launch as soon as we verify any actionable announcements on non-restrictive travel arrangements from any of those destinations in which are able to deliver seriously special trips.
-To date, these include plans for Bhutan, Japan, Kamchatka, Mongolia, Nepal, Qinghai, Sichuan, Taiwan, Tibet and Yunnan.
-Now we just need for one or more to actually fully reopen!
+Developments in the region (although improving) remain unpredictable, and so definitive trip planning is still difficult.
+As such, we have designed a number of adventure trip templates that are immediately ready to launch as soon as we verify any actionable announcements on non-restrictive travel arrangements from any of those destinations in which are able to deliver seriously special (as well as safe, and relatively seamless) trips.
+To date, these include provisional plans for Japan, Kamchatka, Nepal, Qinghai, Sichuan, Sikkim, Taiwan, and Yunnan.

 * These plans will be re-active, and launch at relatively short notice, so please stay up to date with any trip developments either by signing up to our newsletter, or following us on instagram, facebook or linkedin. *

-This summer (2021), we are also provisionally planning at least one intoxicating recce-style expedition to explore the remoter corners of either Kyrgyzstan, Pakistan or Tajikistan.
-These will largely be by invite only, but for any experienced adventurers out there, who may not have trekked with us before, but who are nevertheless keen to find out more about these 'unscripted' adventures, please do get in touch and we can arrange a call to discuss further.
+We are also provisionally planning at least one intoxicating recce-style expedition to explore the remoter corners of either Kyrgyzstan, Pakistan or Tajikistan.
+These will largely be by invite only, but for any experienced adventurers out there, who may not have trekked with us before, but are nevertheless keen to find out more about these 'unscripted' adventures, please do get in touch and we can arrange a call to discuss further.

 We also specialize in building highly customized private trips for more intrepid famililes and groups of friends, as well as pre-arranged groups with special interests in the region; those of you interested in hunting for rare flowers, spotting snow leopards, or photographing esoteric Tibetan festivals perhaps?
 Some of our custom trips (but obviously not those that depend on a specific seasonality) can also be designed and delivered at relatively short notice, due to our extensive experience in operating in various locations.